1. Stop Agreeing to Things You Haven't Read High Priority

 5. Know Where Your AI Companies Stand High Priority

-See the LLM Policy Comparison Chart for a factual breakdown of what each major AI company has publicly stated about surveillance and autonomous weapons.
+See the AI Policy Comparison Chart for a factual breakdown of what each major AI company has publicly stated about surveillance and autonomous weapons.
 Note: stated policies aren't guarantees.
 Every company deserves scrutiny.

 Governments have their own classified AI capabilities.
 The NSA, CIA, and DoD have internal tools that don't depend on commercial products.
 The question isn't whether the government can surveil without commercial AI.
 It can.

-The question is whether commercial AI makes surveillance cheaper, faster, and more scalable, and whether you're informed about the role your AI provider plays in that ecosystem.
+The question is whether commercial AI makes surveillance cheaper, faster, and more scalable, and whether you're informed about the role your AI provider plays in that process.
 Different people will draw different lines.
 What matters is that you've the information to draw yours.
-See the LLM Policy Comparison Chart.
+See the AI Policy Comparison Chart.

 6. Protect Your AI Conversations High Priority